TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-We tried default credentials such as `admin:admin`, but without success.
+We tried default credentials such as `admin:admin` and basic SQL Injection trying to bypass the login, but without success.

 <br />